-Group tours vs travelling solo.
+Group travel vs travelling solo.
 The age-old question.

 Let’s be quite clear…